gokuexp/Hacktober2022/README.md

 # Hack 2021

-Hacktoberfest repository to contribute & to create a website in October 2022.
+Hacktoberfest repository to contribute & to create a website in October 2022 includes html, js ,css.